Visit

 VISIT IN PERSON

 Duke’s campus is considered one of the most beautiful college campuses in the country.
 But it’s not just the physical campus that makes Duke unlike anywhere else.
 It’s the warmth and welcoming spirit you feel from everyone who makes up our special community.
-Duke’s campus is now open to visitors who adhere to the University visitor policies.

 Duke is located in Durham, North Carolina.
 The closest airport is Raleigh-Durham International Airport, which is a 20-minute drive to Duke.
 An Amtrak train station and Greyhound bus station are located in downtown Durham, a 7-minute drive from the Undergraduate Admissions Office.